 Caroline M. Elkins

-Chair-on-Leave of the Committee on African Studies; Professor of History and Professor of African and African American Studies (FAS)
+Chair of the Committee on African Studies; Professor of History and Professor of African and African American Studies (FAS)

 Caroline Elkins is Professor of History and African and African American Studies at Harvard University, and Chair of Harvard’s Committee on African Studies and Committee on Ethnic Studies.
 She received her A.B., summa cum laude, from Princeton University and her M.A. and Ph.D. from Harvard University.
 Her first book, Imperial Reckoning: The Untold Story of Britain’s Gulag in Kenya, was awarded the Pulitzer Prize for General Nonfiction in 2006.
 She is a contributor to the New York Times Book Review, The Atlantic Monthly, The Washington Post, and The New Republic.
 She and her research have been the subjects of a BBC documentary titled “Kenya: White Terror,”Â which won the International Red Cross Award at the Monte Carlos Film Festival.
 She has held numerous fellowships and awards including those from the Guggenheim Foundation, the American Council of Learned Scholars, Fulbright, the Social Science Research Council, the RadcliffeÂ Institute for Advanced Study, the Weatherhead Center for International Affairs, the Carr Center for Human Rights, and the Rockefeller Center in Bellagio, Italy.